solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_01_Introduction_to_Azure.md

-# Introduction to hosting MySQL on Azure
+# Introduction to Azure and hosting options

 Now that you understand the benefits of MySQL and a few common deployment models, this section explains approaches to hosting MySQL on Azure and the advantages of the Azure platform.